TBD, Director of Undergraduate Studies

 Other Information: The following additional requirements will be graded SAT/UNS and must be approved by the DUS.

-- Technical and Production Training Module Requirement: Students must complete training modules in the following areas: theater safety, stage management, scenic design, producing, lighting design, costume design, sound/video design, and administrative theater models (some of these may be met by enrollment in certain courses).
+- Technical and Production Training Module Requirement: Students must complete training modules in the following areas: theater safety, rehearsal sensitivity and safety, stage management, scenic design, producing, lighting design, costume design, sound/video design, and administrative theater models (some of these may be met by enrollment in certain courses).
 More information is available on the TDM website.

-- Crew: Students must complete one production crew assignments by working on one TDM production.
+- The Samuel Becket Crew Assignment: Students must complete one production crew assignment by working on one TDM production.

 Requirements for Honors Eligibility: 14 courses (56 credits)